 Most law firm applications ask you to input your information according to the format they have set rather than allowing you to attach your CV.
-With an application form, the firm is able to ensure they get the information that they want from you.
-Each form asks for a lot of information, and can be overwhelming.
-Some questions are confusing, and ask you to provide a lot of detail, or research in order to write your answer.
+With an application form, the firm can ensure they get the information that they want from you.
+Each form asks for a lot of information and can be overwhelming.
+Some questions are confusing, and ask you to provide a lot of detail, or research to write your answer.